GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 {% YouTube id='Zu9CdbnS5ps' %}

-**Goal**: This tutorial provides hands-on practice in setting up a Workspace so that you can use it in your own projects.
+**Goal**: This tutorial provides hands-on practice in setting up a workspace so that you can use it in your own projects.
 Workspace lets you to save changes that you make within DevTools to source code that's stored on your computer.